TreBey/TreBey.github.io/_drafts/2014-06-10-see-pixyll-in-action.md

 ---
 layout:     post
-title:      Pixyll in Action
+title:      A Warm Introduction
-date:       2014-06-10 12:31:19
+date:       2015-09-30 07:11:13
-summary:    See what the different elements looks like.
-Your markdown has never looked better.
-I promise.
+summary:    Something new has made an entrance into the space of creative expression; I Am Bey.
-categories: jekyll pixyll
+categories: Lifestyle Networking
 ---

 There is a significant amount of subtle, yet precisely calibrated, styling to ensure